-Military Medical Illustration: A Civil War Invention?
+Military Medical Illustration and the Civil War

 For most people, the earliest image of a wounded soldier they ever see is from the Civil War.
 Did doctors just start using medical illustration as a teaching tool in 1861?
 No, military medical illustration is actually over 600 years old.
 Beginning in the early 1400s and continuing for several centuries after, the “Wound Man” was a staple drawing in European surgical textbooks.
 This illustration depicts a naked male who has been wounded by all forms of then-available weaponry: arrow, sword, sabre, club, cudgel, dagger, knife, axe, and spear.
 By the early 1500s, the woes of the “Wound Man” included injuries from cannon balls and gunshots from pistols and muskets.
 Explanations of the wounds and techniques for treatment were printed along with the picture.